-More than 35 million have since been made, and it's consistently in the top 10 best sellers - beaten only by the likes of the Vauxhall Corsa and Ford Fiesta.
+More than 35 million cars have since been made, and it's consistently in the top 10 best sellers - beaten only by the likes of the Vauxhall Corsa and Ford Fiesta.

-While the model has been updated, modified and improved over the years, it’s managed to retain the cute style that made it a best seller.
+While the model has been updated, modified and improved over the years, it’s managed to retain the cute style that made it a best seller in the first place.

 Volkswagen Golf Generations

-Few manufacturers get the chance to create eight generations of a model – but that’s exactly what Volkswagen has achieved with the Golf.
+Few manufacturers get the chance to create 8 generations of a model – but that’s exactly what Volkswagen has achieved with the Golf.

 There’s also been a Golf to suit virtually everyone’s needs.
 From families looking to transport children and belongings, to younger drivers wanting an eye-catching convertible.

-Over the years it’s won critical acclaim for its designs – as well as picking up two World Car of the Year titles.
+Over the years it’s won critical acclaim for its designs – as well as picking up 2 World Car of the Year titles.

 So, let’s take a closer look at each of the generations.